wp-plugins/flyzoo/readme.txt

 **BuddyPress**

-Flyzoo smoothly integrates with BuddyPress!
+Flyzoo is the perfect chat for BuddyPress.

-* user avatars in chat
+* User avatars in chat
 * user profile link in chat
-* friend list
+* friends

 **Avatar Plugins**

 This plugin will automatically detect and use one of the following avatar plugins:

-*Gravatar
+* Gravatar
-*User Avatar
+* User Avatar
-*WP User Avatar
+* WP User Avatar
-*Simple Local Avatars
+* Simple Local Avatars

 **UserPro**